Useful Notes / British Unis

 - Prifysgol Aberystwyth Universitynote : the oldest university in Wales, it also pioneered the study of International Politics (the department was founded in 1919 with the object of preventing something like World War One from ever happening again - well done, everyone).
+Known colloquially as 'Aber' (pronounced the same way as 'ABBA').
 Also the only uni to ever be banned from University Challenge for five years after the Aber team started a fight with Manchester.

 - Cardiff University: The Largest University in Wales.
 Part of The Russell Group of Universities, which means it gets prestigious research projects because, err... because it's part of the Russell Group.
 A good mix of hands on work and academic study, and no campus: Individual campuses and halls of residence are scattered across the city, making it almost impossible to go from one to the other without passing at least one pub.
 This is understandably popular.

 - Queen's University Belfast: The older of the two universities in Northern Ireland.
 Originally a college of the Royal University of Ireland until things happened.
 Part of the Russell Group and alma mater to the likes of Seamus Heaney and Liam Neeson.
 More traditionally academic than its other Northern Irish counterpart, the University of Ulster.
 Somewhat unsurprisingly, tends to get the majority of school leavers from Northern Ireland, especially since it decided to set its tuition fees at £6000 rather than the £9000 trend everywhere else in the UK.

 - The University of Sheffield: Last of the six 'red bricks'.
 Its royal charter was granted in 1905 as it was formed from three colleges.